-Although the county has little jurisdiction over federal lands, a mechanism must be developed to insure immediate and proper land and zoning recommended proceeding with the new zone. designation of any former federal land that comes under county jurisdiction due to land exchange, sale or consolidation activities.
+Although the county has little jurisdiction over federal lands, a mechanism must be developed to insure immediate and proper land and zoning designation of any former federal land that comes under county jurisdiction due to land exchange, sale or consolidation activities.
 Therefore, all federal lands shall be assigned the plan and zoning classifications common to the area in which the property is located and shall be subject to said regulations immediately upon removal from federal jurisdiction.